Skip to main content

 An RFP must include at least the following:

-A. the factors or criteria that will be used in evaluating the proposals;
+1. the factors or criteria that will be used in evaluating the proposals;

-B. a statement concerning the relative importance of price and other evaluation factors (only these evaluation factors may be considered in the evaluation of proposals);
+1. a statement concerning the relative importance of price and other evaluation factors (only these evaluation factors may be considered in the evaluation of proposals);

-C. a statement concerning whether the proposal must be accompanied by evidence of financial responsibility; and
+1. a statement concerning whether the proposal must be accompanied by evidence of financial responsibility; and

-D. a statement concerning whether discussion may be conducted with responsible offerors who submit proposals determined to be reasonably susceptible of being selected for award.
+1. a statement concerning whether discussion may be conducted with responsible offerors who submit proposals determined to be reasonably susceptible of being selected for award.

-Requests for proposals should be published in accordance with IC 5-3-1 which requires that a notice must be published two (2) times at least one (1) week apart.
+Requests for proposals should be published in accordance with IC 5-3-1 which requires that a newspaper notice must be published two (2) times at least one (1) week apart.

 If an RFP is issued, the purchasing agent must prepare a register of proposals which must be open to the public inspection after the contract is awarded.
+The register must include at least the following:

 As provided in the request for proposals or under the rules or policies of the school, discussions may be conducted with, and best and final offers obtained from, responsible offerors who submit proposals determined to be reasonably susceptible of being selected for award.
 The RFP must be awarded to the responsible offeror whose proposal is determined in writing to be the most advantageous to the school.
 Awards may be made to more than one offeror if the proposals are determined in writing to be advantageous to the school.